 Tips For Dental Emergencies

 - Chipped or cracked tooth: Gently rinse the area with warm water.
-A cold compress on the outside of the mouth can minimize pain and swelling.
+A cold compress outside the mouth can minimize pain and swelling.
 If you can recover the missing piece of the tooth, please do and bring it with you to your evaluation.

 - Tooth pain: Sudden tooth pain can indicate a range of potential concerns and should be professionally evaluated.
-Rinsing with warm water and taking an over the counter pain reliever can reduce your discomfort while at home.
+Rinsing with warm water and taking an over-the-counter pain reliever can reduce your discomfort at home.
 Do not put aspirin directly on the aching tooth or gum tissues.

-- Broken dental crown, bridge, or denture: Temporary over the counter dental cement can help secure a fractured dental crown until you can be seen.
-A broken or slipping bridge or denture should be addressed by our office as soon as possible.
+- A broken dental crown, bridge, or denture: Temporary over-the-counter dental cement can help secure a fractured dental crown until you can be seen.
+Our office should address a broken or slipping bridge or denture as soon as possible.